Helicity modulus and chiral symmetry breaking for boundary conditions with finite twist: Results

 The excess entropy due to the chirality mixing reduces the free energy cost of a $\pi$ twist by $T \ln(2)$.
-Consequently, the helicity modulus $\rho_s(\pi)$ computed directly from eq.\ (\ref{eq_stiff}) is reduced by $2 \ln(2) T /\pi^2$.
+Consequently, the helicity modulus $\rho_s(\pi)$ computed from eq.\ (\ref{eq_stiff}) is reduced by $2 \ln(2) T /\pi^2$ compared to the infinitesimal twist value arising from eq.\ (\ref{eq_stiff_inf}).
 This explains the observation in Fig.\ \ref{fig_stiffcompare} of a lower helicity modulus for the $\pi$ twist.
 Consequently, if one wishes find the critical temperature from simulations employing a $\pi$ twist (i.e., anti-periodic boundary conditions), the reduction of $\rho_s$ has to be accounted for.
-This can be achieved by modifying the Kosterlitz-Nelson relation by changing the slope of the line crossing the $\rho_s$ curves from $2/\pi$ to $2/\pi - 2~\ln(2)/\pi^2$.
+This can be achieved by adding the correction to the Kosterlitz-Nelson relation by changing the slope of the line crossing the $\rho_s$ curves from $2/\pi$ to $2/\pi - 2~\ln(2)/\pi^2$.
 The resulting analysis is presented in Fig.\ \ref{fitstiff} which shows the helicity modulus for a $\pi$ twist as a function of temperature for different system sizes.

 To find $T_c$ we extrapolate, using eq.\ (\ref{eq:Tcextapolate}), the intersection temperature of the $\rho_s$ curves with a line of modified slope, and obtain $T_c =0.897(2)$.
 This is in reasonable agreement with the literature value \cite{hsieh2013finite}.